denerblack/devoops-rails/README.md

 *= require devoops-rails/devoops
 */
 ```
+Just using basic components.
+Fullcalendar, tinymce, xcharts, fineuploader, fancybox and others plugins are not implemented yet.
 To test devoops layout, use the same code in the index.html from root path of devoops source.

 ## Contributing